bbatsov/emacsredux-legacy/source/about/index.markdown

 Why does **Emacs Redux** exist?

-While many people consider Emacs(and vim for that matter) a remnant of the Dark Ages of computing, we (the crazy Emacs devotees) know better!
+While many people consider Emacs (and *vim* for that matter) a remnant of the Dark Ages of computing, we (the crazy Emacs devotees) know better!
 It's time to bring Emacs under the spotlight once more and showcase its unique advantages over the more "traditional" (conventional) text editors and integrated development environments.

-In this blog dedicated to the One True
+In this blog, dedicated to the One True
-Editor I'll be sharing with you useful tips and tricks to make your experience with Emacs more productive and more enjoyable.
+Editor, I'll be sharing with you useful tips and tricks to make your experience with Emacs more productive and more enjoyable.

 Don't hesitate to contact me with questions, feedback and suggestions